Mafiasource/Mafiasource/public_html/install/README.md

 1) Check the first 3 files (security, htaccess, config) to verify that all definitions are correct including SSL_ENABLED.
   Making these changes without the installation GUI can solve this issue without altering permissions or php settings.
   In .htaccess only the correct domainname is of concern.
-2) If your website works, manually find and replace all mafiasource.nl instances to solve styling, json and or xml issues.
+2) If your website works, manually find and replace all mafiasource.nl instances to solve styling / css issues.
 3) Import /install/config/clean-database.sql manually into your database.
 4) Configure /app/cronjob/ jobs on the web server to finalize installation.
 ```